 What do you do with your waste?

-If your customer is concerned about any waste you have from installing Dakea products, you can assure them that our products are packed in recyclable cardboard boxes and all materials of secondary packaging like small plastic bags of screws are also recyclable so there’s minimal impact on the environment on that front.
+If your customer is concerned about any waste you have from installing Dakea roof windows and associated products, you can assure them that our products are packed in recyclable cardboard boxes and all materials of secondary packaging like small plastic bags of screws are also recyclable so there’s minimal impact on the environment on that front.

 How green is the Dakea manufacturing processes?

 Our production facilities are certified to conform to the ISO 14001 Environmental Management System standard.
 This means that everything we manufacture follows environmental performance requirements.
 Our factory also recycles wood waste for central heating and DHW (domestic hot water).
 96% of the wood we use comes from sustainable and certified forests.
 It is either PEFC or FSC certified, with the remainder of the wood coming from controlled sources.

 How long is the lifespan of your roof windows?
 And how can it be disposed of in an environmentally friendly way once it has run its course?